-A recent book (Miyake & Shah, 1999) reviews a range of current approaches to the modeling of human working memory, although many of the models do not have the explicitness and generality needed to support the simulation of human performance in complex tasks.
+A recent book (Miyake & Shah, 1999) reviews a range of current approaches to the modeling of working memory, although many of the models do not have the explicitness and generality needed to support the simulation of human performance in complex tasks.
 Of those that do, their view of working memory varies widely.
-Some, such as ACT-R (Anderson & Lebiere, 1998) and CAPS (Just & Carpenter, 1992), consider working memory not as a separate structural entity, but rather as an activated region of a larger, more general memory system, in which the limitations of working memory derive from a limited total quantity of activation.
-Just and Carpenter (1992, and more recently Lovett, Reder & Lebiere, 1999) extend that view to the modeling of individual differences, where different people are assumed to have different maximum quantities of available activation.
-A number of these ideas are put together by Byrne and Bovair (1997), who model (in CAPS) the way that a class of performance errors, in which people forget to complete subsidiary aspects of a task (such as removing the original from a photocopier), is affected by working memory load.
+Some, such as ACT-R (Anderson & Lebiere, 1998) and CAPS (Just & Carpenter, 1992), consider working memory not as a separate structural entity but rather as an activated region of a larger, more general memory system, in which the limitations of working memory derive from a limited total quantity of activation.
+Just and Carpenter (1992), and more recently ACT-R models, have extended that view to the modeling of individual differences in working memory where different people are assumed to have different maximum quantities of available activation (Daily, Lovett, & Reder, 2001; Lovett, Daily, & Reder, 2000).
+A number of these ideas are put together by Byrne and Bovair (1997) who modeled (in CAPS) the way that a class of performance errors, in which people forget to complete subsidiary aspects of a task (such as removing the original from a photocopier), is affected by working memory load.

-In contrast to these resource-limited models, Soar (Newell, 1990) imposes no structural limitation on working memory.
-Using Soar, Young and Lewis (1999) explore the possibilities of working memory being constrained not by physical resources, but by functional limitations and by specific kinds of similarity-based interference.
+In contrast to these resource-limited models, Soar (Laird, Newell, & Rosenbloom, 1987; Newell, 1990) imposes no structural limitation on working memory.
+Using Soar, Young and Lewis (1999) explore the possibilities of working memory being constrained not by physical resources but by functional limitations and by specific kinds of similarity-based interference.

-In summary, the current position is that human performance is known to be highly dependent on working memory and working memory load, and to be susceptible to factors such as individual differences (Just & Carpenter, 1992), distractions (Byrne & Bovair, 1997), emotion and stress (Boff & Lincoln, 1986), and expertise (Ericsson & Kintsch, 1995).
+In summary, the current position is that human performance is known to be highly dependent on working memory and working memory load, and to be susceptible to factors such as individual differences (Just & Carpenter, 1992), distractions (Byrne & Bovair, 1997), emotion and stress (Boff & Lincoln, 1988), and expertise (Ericsson & Kintsch, 1995).
 Many existing models of human performance (e.g., as reviewed in Pew & Mavor, 1998) do not directly model the role of working memory.
 Models exist (Miyake & Shah, 1999), and some approaches to cognitive modeling (ACT-R, CAPS, Soar) have potential for improving predictions of human performance in realistic task situations by including more accurate theories of memory.
 There remains a need for the investigation and development of more explicit and complete models, with broader scope, of the role of working memory in human performance.

-3.4 Emotions
+2.4 Emotions and Behavioral Moderators

-Emotion, affect, and motivation are increasingly being seen as factors that can and often do influence cognition.
-This view has receiving attention amongst a range of computer scientists and psychologists.
-Pew and Mavor (1998, Ch.
+Emotion, affect, motivation, and other behavioral moderators are increasingly being seen as factors that can and often do influence cognition.
+This view has received attention among a range of computer scientists and psychologists.
+Pew and Mavor (1998, chap.
 9) lay out an initial case for including emotion as an internal moderator of behavior.
-The British HCI Group sponsored a one-day meeting on "Affective computing: The role of emotion in human computer interaction", which attracted 70 people to University College, London (Monk, Sasse, & Crerar, 1999).
+The British HCI Group sponsored a one-day meeting on "Affective Computing: The Role of Emotion in

+Human Computer Interaction" that attracted 70 people to University College, London (Monk, Sasse, & Crerar, 1999).
 Picard's (1997) recent book provides a useful review of emotions and computation in general.
 Sloman's (1999) review of the book and Picard's (1999) response are useful summaries.
-A further case is also made here in the section on the Sim_Agent Toolkit.

-We present here an additional argument for including a model of emotions in models of synthetic forces, note two potential problems with existing models, and sketch an initial theory.
+A further case is also made in the section on the Sim_Agent Toolkit.
+We present here an additional argument for including a model of emotions and behavioral moderators in models of synthetic forces, note two potential problems with existing models, and sketch an initial theory.